aadit-n/pace2026/README.md

 # PACE 2026 Heuristic MAF Solver

-Solver for the PACE 2026 heuristicntrack problem on rooted maximum agreement forests.
+Solver for the PACE 2026 heuristic track problem on rooted maximum agreement forests.

 ## Build
 Build from the repository root: